Agents & Models

 File Path Output Format🔗

 Agentty prompts all backends to reference files using repository-root-relative POSIX paths.
 This keeps file references consistent in session output and reviews.
+The rule is carried by the shared Askama markdown prompt templates under crates/agentty/src/infra/agent/template/, with protocol_instruction_prompt.md owning the full bootstrap wrapper and protocol_refresh_prompt.md owning the compact app-server reminder.

 • Allowed forms: path, path:line, path:line:column

-• Example: crates/agentty/src/infra/agent/backend.rs:151
+• Example: crates/agentty/src/infra/agent/prompt.rs:48

 • Not allowed: absolute paths, file:// URIs, or ../-prefixed paths